complexbrains/fMRI_Quality_Analysis_Pipelines/README.md

 ### Web Pages

-* Harvard Univeristy's [neuroimaging page](http://cbs.fas.harvard.edu/science/core-facilities/neuroimaging/information-investigators/qc) gives detailed explanation of investigations you should run through your data.
+* Harvard University's [neuroimaging page](http://cbs.fas.harvard.edu/science/core-facilities/neuroimaging/information-investigators/qc) gives detailed explanation of investigations you should run through your data.
 Although the page explains the pipeline through their system called CBSCentral, you still could learn quite bit details about quality analysis steps from this page.

 * Cambridge University's two webpage [here](http://imaging.mrc-cbu.cam.ac.uk/imaging/CommonArtefacts#spinhistory) and [here](http://imaging.mrc-cbu.cam.ac.uk/imaging/DataDiagnostics) gives you the indications of noise you might find in your data.